-The plan options under the Plan for individuals not eligible for Medicare provide benefits only for eligible covered services detailed in the What's Covered Under the IBM Medical Plan section.
+The plan options under the Plan for individuals not eligible for Medicare provide benefits only for eligible covered services detailed in the "What's Covered Under the Medical Plan Options for Individuals Who Are Not Eligible for Medicare" section.
 Guidelines have also been established on appropriate treatment for therapies which are reasonably necessary for the care and treatment of a medical condition when rendered by an eligible provider.